TomSokol/getting_cleaning_data/README.md

 reanmed col 562 to "V562" (was V1 from original cbind)

-created vector containing selected column numbers

-created subset dataframe using those column numbers
+created subset dataframe using those column numbers, mean_std_df

 rename activity to meaningful names

-create vector of selected column names and apply
+create vector of selected column names (colnames) and apply

-use ddply from the plyr package to calculate mean based on Activity
+use ddply from the plyr package to calculate mean based on Activity and write to dataframe final_data

 write the data out to a file called tidy_data.txt using write.table